 In addition to the squared error loss, we also investigate the properties of learning with random Fourier features using the Lipschitz continuous loss functions.
-Both \citet{rahimi2009weighted} and \citet{bach2017equivalence} have studied this problem setting and obtained that $\Omega(n)$ features are needed to ensure $O(1/\sqrt{n})$ expected risk convergence rate.
+Both \citet{rahimi2009weighted} and \citet{bach2017equivalence} have studied this problem setting and obtained that $\Omega(n)$ features are needed to ensure $\mathcal{O}(1/\sqrt{n})$ learning risk convergence rate.
 Moreover, \citet{bach2017equivalence} has defined an optimal sampling distribution by referring to the leverage score function based on the integral operator and shown that the number of features can be significantly reduced when the eigenvalues of a Gram matrix exhibit a fast decay.
 The $\Omega(n)$ requirement on the number of features is too restrictive and precludes any computational savings.
 Also, the optimal sampling distribution is typically intractable.
-In our analysis, through assuming the realizable case, we have demonstrated that for the first time, $O(\sqrt{n})$ features are possible to guarantee $O(\frac{1}{\sqrt{n}})$ risk convergence rate.
+In our analysis, through assuming the realizable case, we have demonstrated that for the first time, $\mathcal{O}(\sqrt{n})$ features are possible to guarantee $\mathcal{O}(\frac{1}{\sqrt{n}})$ risk convergence rate.
 In extreme cases, where the complexity of target function is small, constant features is enough to guarantee fast risk convergence.
-Moreover, We also provide a much simpler form of the empirical leverage score distribution and demonstrate that the number of features can be significantly smaller than $n$, without incurring any loss of statistical efficiency.\\
+Moreover, we also provide a much simpler form of the empirical leverage score distribution and demonstrate that the number of features can be significantly smaller than $n$, without incurring any loss of statistical efficiency.

 Having given risk convergence rates for learning with random Fourier features, we provide a fast and practical algorithm for sampling them in a data-dependent way, such that they approximate the ridge leverage score distribution.